b-n/what-the-wasm/slides.md

   - Why write a different language if everyone knows JS?
   - A: Why do we use different languages on the backend?

+---

+## Acknowledgements

+Surma @dassurma - Specifically his article on [Compiling C to Web Assembly without Emscriptem](https://surma.dev/things/c-to-webassembly/index.html)

+Ryan Lopopolo @_lopopolo - Creator of Artichoke (Ruby on Rust), which targets WASM as a build target!

+Everyone on stackoverflow over the last million years asking questions like what I've tried to answer in this presentation